March 17, 2017

 Our cooperative roots matter.
 Today Libro is the largest financial services firm in the region that earns 100% of its revenue here and reinvests 100% of its profits right back into the region.
 The fact that we are a financial cooperative (Owned by our customers) also means there is no misalignment between shareholder value and customer value.
 By our very design every Libro customer is a Libro shareholder.
 We also share 50% of our profits with our Owners.
 In essence, giving back to those who helped create them.

 While Libro does operate with sales targets and goals we’re focused on the premise that if our Owners are not better off because of us, then we have failed them.
 Think about that for a minute.
 A financial services firm that operates on the belief that our success is driven from the success of our Owners.
 Our growth and variable compensation components are always based on team and credit union results and not individual contributions so staff are always operating on the basis of what is best for Owners.
 Staff targets are aimed at having proactive, holistic, advice-driven conversations to help Owners prosper.
-We’re more than Financial Advisors, we’re Coaches, and we care deeply about the financial well-being of our Owners.
+We’re more than Financial Planners, we’re Coaches, and we care deeply about the financial well-being of our Owners.

 At Libro our staff are our brand.
 Staff give Libro meaning in the communities we serve.
 We believe in treating people fairly and creating a culture built on mutual success.
 Last year we celebrated staff importance by becoming a living wage employer.